kvnglb/netargparse/docs/README.md

   -p PORT, --port PORT  Port number where NetArgumentParser listens.
   --http                Use http get requests instead of plain tcp messages.
   ```
   The script starts listening on a port and waits for a TCP connection to be established.
 Then, the arguments for the script can be sent either with an HTTP get request or a plain TCP message.
+The handling of arguments is POSIX-compliant, independent of the host system.

 The standalone mode does not really differ from the default behaviour of the standard ArgumentParser.
 The following sections therefore only apply to the API mode, unless otherwise stated.